gitInLoserWereGoingShopping/component-library/README.md

-# Getting Started with Create React App
+# Component Library

+The majority of components contained were originally sourced / inspired by Josh Comeau.
+If you enjoy high quality content-dense education delivery like I do, then I encourage you to check Josh's content out [Joy of React](https://www.joyofreact.com/)

+Some creative fuel/inspiration on a few css trickeries inspired by [linear app](https://linear.app/readme)

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This component library was bootstrapped with [Create React App](https://github.com/facebook/create-react-app)

 ## Available Scripts